-Two rainfall data sets (Piara Singh 2009, personal communication) obtained from recording gages at the International Crops Research Institute for the Semi-arid Tropics (ICRISAT) near Hyderabad, Andhra Pradesh, India were used in this study.
-The first set consisted of 140,256 records of hourly rainfall (19 year period, 1993-2011), and was used for development of IDF relationships.
-The second set consisted of 12,784 records of daily rainfall (30 year period, 1982-2011), and was used to analyze long term trends in occurrence of threshold-based high intensity rainfall events.
-Sub-daily rainfall records are important in rainfall IDF analyses for accurate determination of short duration (2, 4, 8 hour) storm intensities, and hourly rainfall records for India are sparse and are generally only available since the early 1990's (Jain et al. 2007).
-Therefore, the hourly dataset used was shorter than the daily dataset.
-Average annual rainfall in Hyderabad is 880 mm; 75% of that rainfall arrives during the rainy season which spans from June to September and is locally known as Kharif season.
-The studies of Indian monsoon rainfall variability (May, 2004) and spatial coherence of tropical rainfall (Moron et al. 2007) suggest that the IDF relationships developed here, based on rainfall records from a recording station at ICRISAT are applicable for the Medak district.
+Two rainfall data sets (Piara Singh, personal communication, 2009) obtained from recording gages at the International Crops Research Institute for the Semi-arid Tropics (ICRISAT) near Hyderabad, Andhra Pradesh, India, were used in this study.
+The first set consisted of 140,256 records of hourly rainfall (19-year period, 1993-2011) and was used for development of IDF relationships.
+The second set consisted of 12,784 records of daily rainfall (30-year period, 1982-2011) and was used to analyze long-term trends in occurrence of threshold-based high intensity rainfall events.
+Subdaily rainfall records are important in rainfall IDF analyses for accurate determination of short duration (2, 4, or 8 h) storm intensities, and hourly rainfall records for India are sparse and are generally only available since the early 1990s (Jain et al. 2007).
+Therefore, the hourly data set used was shorter than the daily data set.
+Average annual rainfall in Hyderabad is 880 mm; 75% of that rainfall arrives during the rainy season, which spans from June to September and is locally known as Kharif season.
+The studies of Indian monsoon rainfall variability (May 2004) and spatial coherence of tropical rainfall (Moron et al. 2007) suggest that the IDF relationships developed in this study based on rainfall records from a recording station at ICRISAT are applicable for the Medak district.

 Using the hourly rainfall data, annual maximum series (AMS) for all durations considered were developed by calculating a moving average intensity for each duration and then finding the maximum average intensity for each duration during a calendar year.
 This is step one of IDF curve development.
-The Weibull probability distribution was chosen based on graphical and log-likelihood value comparisons of the fit of AMS data to Weibull, Generalized Extreme Value, Gamma, and Log-Normal probability distributions.
-In step two, the maximum likelihood estimation of parameters α and β (Weibull scale and shape parameters) for the Weibull CDF was completed independently for each of the five durations: 1, 2, 4, 8, and 24 hour.
-The two-parameter Weibull probability density and cumulative distribution functions are: $f(I) = \alpha \beta^{-\alpha} I^{\alpha-1} e^{-(I/\beta)^{\alpha}}$ (Equation 3) and $F(I) = 1 - e^{-(\frac{I}{\alpha})^{\beta}}$ (Equation 4), respectively, where f is probability, F is cumulative probability, I is rainfall intensity, α is Weibull scale parameter, and β is Weibull shape parameter.
-The five resulting CDFs were used to calculate rainfall intensity for the five durations at all the frequencies required; in this case 2, 5, 10, 15, 25, 50, 75, and 100 year return periods were considered (step 3).
-The IDF data were then fitted to Equation 2 for comparison to the Kothyari and Garde (1992) equation to examine differences in IDF relationships for the region between those developed from old (Kothyari and Garde 1992; 1950-1980) and new (ICRISAT; 1993-2011) rainfall records.
-The coefficients of Equation 2 (C1, C2, C3, and C4) were fitted separately for each duration and then also for all durations combined; fitting was achieved using an automated iterative routine with the goal of minimizing the average root mean squared error (RMSE) between intensities from the CDF and those from Equation 2.
+The Weibull probability distribution was chosen based on graphical and log-likelihood value comparisons of the fit of AMS data to Weibull, generalized extreme value, gamma, and lognormal probability distributions.
+In step two, the maximum likelihood estimation of parameters $\alpha$ and $\beta$ (Weibull scale and shape parameters) for the Weibull CDF was completed independently for each of the five durations: 1, 2, 4, 8, and 24 h.
+The two-parameter Weibull probability density and cumulative distribution functions are and respectively, where f = probability; F = cumulative probability; I =rainfall intensity; $\alpha$ = Weibull scale parameter; and $\beta$ = Weibull shape parameter.
+The five resulting CDFs were used to calculate rainfall intensity for the five durations at all the frequencies required; in this case 2-, 5-, 10-, 15-, 25-, 50-, 75-, and 100-year return periods were considered (Step 3).
+The IDF data were then fitted to Eq.
+(2) for comparison to the Kothyari and Garde (1992) equation to examine differences in IDF relationships for the region between those developed from old (Kothyari and Garde 1992; 1950-1980) and new (P. Singh, personal communication, 2012) rainfall records.
+The coefficients of Eq.
+(2) (C1, C2, C3, and C4) were fitted separately for each duration and then also for all durations combined; fitting was achieved using an automated iterative routine with the goal of minimizing the average root mean squared error (RMSE) between intensities from the CDF and those from Eq.
+(2).
 Hereafter, the original and updated IDF relationships will be referred to as K&G IDF and updated IDF.